-Optis are raced competitively by teenagers so this height and weight isn't a requirement, its just advice to parents.
-However, we feel that for kids who can fit into them it is far better to start out in an Opti because it’s simpler and easier to sail and the kids learn more quickly because they have no one else in the boat to depend on.
+For kids who can fit into them, it is far better to start out in an Opti because it’s simpler and easier to sail and the kids learn more quickly because they have no one else in the boat to depend on.

-V15s are 15’ intermediate boats with 2 sails and 2 sailors for kids age 11-16, weighing at least 90 lbs each, who have outgrown the Optis and want a more challenging, sophisticated, and faster boat.
+V15’s are 15’ beginner/intermediate boats with 2 sails and 2 sailors for kids age 11-16, weighing at least 90 lbs each, who have outgrown the Optis and want a more challenging, sophisticated, and faster boat.
 They are Olympic-class boats, but they are well-known for being excellent learning platforms even for beginners.

-Sometimes we'll put 10 year olds in them if they’ve had previous sailing lessons or are physically too big for an Opti.
-The Advanced V15 sessions are intended for kids who've had more experience in the V15s or other similar boats and need more of a challenge, but we occasionally mix into these Advanced V15 sessions less experienced kids in order to accommodate the schedule and fill those classes.
+We can put younger kids in them if they’ve had previous sailing lessons or are physically too big for an Opti.
+We can mix experienced kids with less experienced kids or beginners in order to accommodate the schedule and fill our classes.

 Lasers are 14’ high performance single sail boats that carry one experienced youth sailor weighing more than 100 pounds.
 The reason for this weight requirement is that Lasers are quick and fast and you can’t keep them from tipping or “heeling“ over if you don’t weigh enough to offset the wind force on the sail.

 Lasers are Olympic-class boats.
-Almost every world-class sailor started sailing in a Laser and raced them regularly to maintain top-notch proficiency; just like go-karts are to Formula One drivers.
+Almost every world-class sailor started sailing in a Laser and raced them regularly to maintain top-notch proficiency.
 One week sailing in MBYC classes, or the equivalent experience, is all you need to qualify for lessons in these terrific boats.
 There are over 200,000 Lasers worldwide and young sailors LOVE to sail them, because they are zippy, fun and very competitive.
 Racing technique will be addressed much more in the Laser classes.